One of the ways to manage high blood pressure is by following a low-salt (also called low-sodium) diet.

 What is sodium?

 Sodium is a mineral that is required to maintain good health, though most of us eat far more than our bodies need.
 Almost all fresh foods have small amounts of naturally occurring sodium.
 In contrast, processed foods are typically much higher in sodium because salt is often added during the processing and preparation of foods.
 In fact, processed foods typically make up to 75% of our sodium intake!
-Pizza, deli meats, soups, snack foods (chips, pretzels, and crackers), cheeses, sauces, and breads are some of the foods highest in sodium that teens typically eat.
+Pizza, deli meats, soups, snack foods (chips, pretzels, and crackers), cheeses, sauces, flavored rice or pasta, and breads are some of the foods highest in sodium that teens typically eat.

 How much dietary sodium is recommended?

-The institute of Medicine recommends limiting your total sodium intake to 2300 milligrams (mg) per day, with a stricter recommendation of 1500 mg for those with hypertension (high blood pressure).
+The Institute of Medicine recommends limiting your total sodium intake to 2300 milligrams (mg) per day, with a stricter recommendation of 1500 mg for those with hypertension (aka high blood pressure).
 One major concern with eating too many foods high in sodium is that it can cause your body to hold onto water and increase your blood pressure.
-This makes your heart work harder and can harm your blood vessels, leading to hypertension (aka high blood pressure) and other heart problems such as stroke.
+This makes your heart work harder and can harm your blood vessels, leading to hypertension and other heart problems such as stroke.
 If you are at risk for either of these conditions, it is recommended to limit sodium intake to 1500 mg per day.
-A typical teen has almost twice this much sodium, so it may be easier to follow a low sodium diet if you cut back gradually.
+A typical teen has almost twice this much sodium, so it may be necessary to cut back gradually in order to follow a low sodium diet.

 What foods should I eat?